 The American dog tick has shorter mouthparts.
 Both males and females have diffuse white markings on their backs.
 Dogs are the preferred host, but this tick will feed on a variety of large animals, including humans.

-All three tick species develop through a similar life cycle.
+All three of our most common tick species develop through a similar life cycle.
 Each stage must have a blood meal for the tick to mature into an adult and lay eggs for the next generation.
 The adult female is fertilized by the male while she is engorging with blood on her host.
-She will then drop off the host and, in about three to 10 days, begin laying approximately 6,000 eggs in a mass.
+She will then drop off the host and within 3 to 10 days begin laying approximately 6,000 eggs in a mass.

-Within two weeks to several months, depending on the environment, the eggs hatch into six-legged larvae called "seed ticks."
-Seed ticks will usually be concentrated in the area where the eggs were laid; consequently, unsuspecting hosts can become infested by significant numbers of larvae.
+Within 2 weeks to several months, depending on the environment, the eggs hatch into six-legged larvae called "seed ticks."
+Seed ticks usually will be concentrated in the area where the eggs were laid; consequently, unsuspecting hosts can become infested by significant numbers of larvae.

-The "seed" or larval ticks will typically climb up a blade of grass and wait for a host - usually a small rodent.
-After engorging with blood, the larval tick will drop off the host, shed its skin and change into an eight-legged nymph.
-The nymph will seek another host, engorge with blood, drop off, shed its skin and develop into the adult stage.
-Adult ticks usually prefer to feed on large animals such as deer, horses, dogs or humans.
+The "seed" or larval ticks will typically climb up a blade of grass and wait for a host—usually a small rodent.
+After engorging with blood, the larval tick will drop off the host, molt (shed its skin), and change into an eight-legged nymph.
+The nymph will seek another host, engorge with blood, drop off, molt, and develop into the adult stage.
+Adult ticks usually prefer to feed on large animals such as deer, horses, dogs, or humans.
 Ticks are very adept at locating a host by detecting exhaled carbon dioxide and body warmth.
-Feeding is usually painless to the host and may take several days for completion.
-Larval, nymph and adult ticks can each survive up to a year waiting for a host.
+Feeding is usually painless to the host and may take several days to complete.
+Larval, nymph, and adult ticks can each survive up to a year waiting for a host.

 All three stages of the Lone Star and black-legged ticks will feed on humans and other large animals.
 The American dog tick feeds on humans only in the adult stage.

 Rocky Mountain Spotted Fever: The most important tick-borne disease in the southeastern U.S. continues to be Rocky Mountain Spotted Fever, which is caused by Rickettsia rickettsii, a rickettsial or bacteria-like organism.
-Rocky Mountain Spotted Fever has a fatality rate of three to five percent, with two-thirds of the cases occurring in children under the age of 15.
-This disease is characterized by a sudden onset of chills, fever, headache and bloodshot eyes.
-The name "spotted fever" refers to the rash that appears two to four days after the onset of fever.
+Rocky Mountain Spotted Fever has a fatality rate of 3% to 5%, with two-thirds of the cases occurring in children under the age of 15.
+This disease is characterized by a sudden onset of chills, fever, headache, and bloodshot eyes.
+The name "spotted fever" refers to the rash that appears 2 to 4 days after the onset of fever.
 The rash characteristically starts on the hands and feet as small, flat, pink spots that do not itch and gradually spreads to most of the body.
 Rocky Mountain Spotted Fever can be easily misdiagnosed as measles.
 Diagnosis is aided by a history of a recent tick bite and confirmed by a blood test.
 Antibiotics provide effective treatment.
 The American dog tick is the primary vector.

 Lyme Disease: Lyme disease was first recognized in Georgia in 1987.
 While cases occur all over the state, the largest numbers occur in the northern half of the state.
 The black-legged tick is the primary vector, especially in the nymphal stage.
 Its small size (1/16 inch) probably contributes to the failure to detect the nymph while feeding.

 The later stages of Lyme disease can begin weeks or even years after being bitten by an infected tick and can be very serious.
-This stage of the disease can be easily misdiagnosed because it mimics a variety of cardiovascular, arthritic and neurological diseases.
+This stage of the disease can be easily misdiagnosed because it mimics a variety of cardiovascular, arthritic, and neurological diseases.
 Joint pain can be severe, with permanent destruction of bone and cartilage of the joints if left untreated.
-No deaths have been reported due to initial infection, but complications may affect the life span of some individuals.
-Personal protection, early diagnos 0043 is and quick treatment are your best defense against Lyme disease.
-5871
+No deaths have been reported because of initial infection, but complications may affect the life span of some individuals.
+Personal protection, early diagnosis, and quick treatment are your best defense against Lyme disease.

-Other Diseases Transmitted by Ticks: Tularemia is a relatively rare but potentially serious tick-transmitted disease that has been recognized in the southeastern U.S. for many years.
-Anaplasmosis, Human Ehrlichiosis and Southern Tick-Associated Rash Illness are all relatively rare, but still potentially serious diseases.
+Other Diseases Transmitted by Ticks: Tularemia is a relatively rare but potentially serious tick-transmitted disease that has been recognized in the Southeastern U.S. for many years.
+Anaplasmosis, human ehrlichiosis, and Southern tick-associated rash illness also are rare but still potentially serious diseases.

 - Wear long pants.
-Tuck the pant leg into your socks and tuck your shirt under your belt.
+Tuck pant legs into your socks and tuck your shirt under your belt.
 The tick will move up toward the head where detecting it is easier.
 You don't want the tick to get under your clothing where detection is more difficult.

 - Use a repellent.
-Repellents containing "DEET" are available in many brands and formulations.
+Repellents containing DEET are available in many brands and formulations.
 Liquid formulations of DEET can be rubbed on the skin and will normally provide protection for several hours.
 DEET in aerosols can be sprayed on clothing as well as skin for added protection.
-Permanone(R), a repellent containing the insecticide permethrin, comes only as an aerosol and is sprayed on clothing only.
+Permanone®, a repellent containing the insecticide permethrin, comes only as an aerosol and is approved only to be prayed on clothing.
 It is long-lasting and not only repels but also kills ticks.
-The best combination is to put DEET on skin (as directed on the label) and Permanone(R) on clothing.
+The best combination is to put DEET on skin (as directed on the label) and Permanone® on clothing.

 - Check yourself for ticks at least twice a day.
 There is evidence that the longer an infected tick feeds, the greater the chance it has of transmitting a disease to you.
 Early removal is good prevention.

-Around your house, you can treat your dog with an approved pesticide for ticks, keep the grass cut short, fence the yard to keep out other dogs that bring ticks in, and use a pesticide in the yard as needed to reduce tick populations.
+Around your house, you can treat your dog with an approved pesticide for ticks, keep the grass cut short, fence the yard to keep out deer and other dogs that bring in ticks, and use a pesticide in the yard as needed to reduce tick populations.
 Refer to the current Georgia Pest Management Handbook for the most up-to-date and effective pesticide recommendations.
 A dog can serve as a reservoir for both Lyme disease and Rocky Mountain Spotted Fever.
 While dogs do not seem to be affected by Rocky Mountain Spotted Fever, they can suffer joint pain from Lyme disease.